Yosteven97/verdaccio/README.md

 npm install {your_package_name@1.0.0}

-## remove publish package from global on your local pc
+## remove publish package from global on your pc locally
 npm unpublish --force {your_package_name@1.0.0}